scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

    High Energy Physics needs.
 Info about dataset size, etc. Historical ROOT info.

 High Energy Physics (HEP) has always had intense computing needs due to the size and scale of the data collected.
-The World Wide Web was invented at CERN in 1989 when scientists at CERN in the EU were trying to communicate results with scientist in the US :cite:`leiner2009brief`.
-Today, we have the largest machine in the world at CERN: the Large Hadron Collider (LHC), 27 km in circumference :cite:`evans2008lhc`, with multiple experiments with thousands of collaborators processing over a petabyte of raw data every day, with 100 petabytes being stored per year at CERN.
-This is one of the largest scientific dataset in the world of exabyte scale :cite:`peters2011exabyte`, which is roughly comparable in order of magnitude to all of astronomy or YouTube :cite:`stephens2015big`.
+The World Wide Web was invented at the CERN Physics laboratory in Switzerland in 1989 when scientists in the EU were trying to communicate results with scientist in the US, and vice-versa :cite:`leiner2009brief`.
+Today, HEP has the largest scientific machine in the world, at CERN: the Large Hadron Collider (LHC), 27 km in circumference :cite:`evans2008lhc`, with multiple experiments with thousands of collaborators processing over a petabyte of raw data every day, with 100 petabytes being stored per year at CERN.
+This is one of the largest scientific datasets in the world of exabyte scale :cite:`peters2011exabyte`, which is roughly comparable in order of magnitude to all of astronomy or YouTube :cite:`stephens2015big`.

 HEP scientists have been interested in Python since 1993